pico-fbw/pico-fbw/README.md

 You will need a few materials in addition to your current RC plane setup.
 They are as follows:

-- Raspberry Pi Pico microcontroller (with data-capable micro-USB cable to flash the program)
+- Raspberry Pi Pico [W] microcontroller (with data-capable micro-USB cable to flash the program)
-- BNO055 sensor breakout
+- IMU sensor (either BNO055 or MPU6050)
 - ~7 female-to-female jumper wires
 - ~10 male-to-female jumper wires
 - A switch on your transmitter and corresponding channel on your receiver